MEXdave1997/IGDB-Game-Information-Search/README.md

 This project was created in [Go](https://golang.org) using the [IGDB Package](https://github.com/Henry-Sarabia/igdb).

+## Purpose
+This tool is designed with the needs of game reviewers in mind.
+It will help someone compile information for a game that they get that would be necessary, like a brief summary of the plot, what platforms the game was released on as well as the dates, and more.

 ## Compiling From Source

 If Go isn't already install, you can find installation instructions [here](https://golang.org/doc/install).